MonikaSzucs/comp-2825-computer-architecture-organization/class-4/readme.md

 a)	What is the MAT if the hit rate is 100%?
 The MAT would be the same as the cache access time.
 But this is impossible.
 Cache gets loaded only on misses.
 Main memory must be accessed sooner or later.
-Computer never looks in main memory unless its a miss Its the same as teh cache access time (c)
+Computer never looks in main memory unless its a miss Its the same as the cache access time (c)

 b)	What is the MAT if the hit rate is 0%?
 This means nothing that the cpu wants is found in the cache.
 Time was wasted by looking in the cache.
 Cache can therefore actually SLOW down the cpu, by having nothing in it, or by having the “wrong words” in it.
 The MAT is the cache time PLUS main memory access time.
 Cache access plus memory access time (note: even worse than if we had NO cache at all!)